 I work from home in Staffordshire, England with a tiny team of editorial assistants...
-Okay, so they're rabbits.
+Okay, so they're my pets.
 It'll only be me editing your book—and unlike larger companies, I don't outsource any work!

 I learned pretty early on that words were “my thing” and spent most of my childhood with my head in a book or my hands glued to a keyboard, writing everything from short stories to scripts for school assemblies.
 I wrote my first “novel” when I was nine, figured out how to send it off to literary agents when I was eleven, and was pestering everyone I knew to read my latest book online by the time I was a teenager.

 It was while I was seventeen and skipping school to meet with a literary agent in London that I realized words really could be more than just a hobby.
 I soon began my professional training as a proofreader while working in public libraries.
 I loved it and quickly sought freelance editorial work to start gaining hands-on experience.

 Since 2015, I’ve worked on various editorial projects, including debut novels, serialized fiction, and multi-title book series, through to travel guides, training courses, marketing copy, and web content.
 I quit my job as Library Manager and worked as Editorial Coordinator for Radish Fiction in 2016–17.
 Then I took the leap to go part-time freelance, which eventually led to my becoming a full-time freelance editor in 2018.
 Through it all, I’ve continued to write, and with over 15 million online readers of my fiction to date, I’ve been fortunate enough to have had my work published by Simon & Schuster and to have worked with some incredible companies along the way.

 I'm a Professional Member of the Chartered Institute of Editing and Proofreading and a current member of ACES: The Society For Editing and the Editorial Freelancers Association—all of which I regularly train with.